Day Trip in Ottawa (Byward, Chinatown, House of Targ)

 The Byward Market

-Would you believe that the ByWard Market (Marché By) is actually a highly sought-after tourist attraction?
-Here you will find shopping, dining, arts, professional services, farmer’s market, artisans, over 600 businesses, as well as entertainment.
+Would you believe that the ByWard Market (Marché By) is a highly sought-after tourist attraction?
+Here you will find shopping, dining, arts, professional services, a farmer’s market, artisans, over 600 businesses, as well as entertainment.
 During the summer months, an average of 50,000 visitors attend.
 It is a retail and entertainment district in downtown Ottawa.
-It includes the market buildings and open-air market along George, York, ByWard and William Street.
-The district is bordered on the west by Sussex Drive and Mackenzie Avenue, east by Cumberland Street, north by Cathcart Street and south by Rideau Street.
+It includes the market buildings and an open-air market along George, York, ByWard, and William Street.
+The district is bordered on the west by Sussex Drive and Mackenzie Avenue, on the east by Cumberland Street, on the north by Cathcart Street, and the south by Rideau Street.

-Hours of the different businesses vary but you are good to go if you attend between 9 am and 5 pm.
+The hours of the different businesses vary, but you are good to go if you attend between 9 a.m. and 5 p.m.
 If you are looking for a particular business, you can contact them through their directory.

 Our friend Mandy saw some cool hoodies on sale that she wanted to buy but couldn’t make up her mind!
 This is truly a shopper’s paradise, offering just about anything you are looking for.

-Featured events include walking tours which are conducted between June and September.
+Featured events include walking tours, which are conducted between June and September.
 During the tour, you will discover such things as how the ByWard market came to be and learn historical information.
-Hours are 11 am, 12 pm, 4 pm Thursdays and Fridays and on weekends (including holiday Mondays) 10 am, 11 am.
+Hours are 11 a.m., 12 p.m., and 4 p.m. on Thursdays and Fridays, and on weekends (including holiday Mondays), 10 a.m. and 11 a.m.

-Everything is accessible by foot, transit or car.
+Everything is accessible by foot, transit, or car which makes a day trip in Ottawa that much more fun.
 Here you will find information on buses and cabs.

 Chinatown

-We didn’t spend a lot of time here but found it interesting.
+We didn’t spend a lot of time here, but we found it interesting.
 It was bustling with lots of activity.
-In addition to the business and residential area, there is dining and entertainment.
-Merchants from all over the world are here: Chinese, Indian, Korean, Thai, Vietnamese, Spanish, Philippinos, Spanish, Lebanese, French and Middle Eastern.
+In addition to the business and residential areas, there is dining and entertainment.
+Merchants from all over the world are here: Chinese, Indian, Korean, Thai, Vietnamese, Spanish, Philippinos, Spanish, Lebanese, French, and Middle Eastern.
 Whew!
 It was fun going to the different stores with their interesting Asian smells.

 The House of Targ

 Our last stop was for pure fun.
-The House of Targ at 1077 Bank St., is a hopping place featuring live music, pinball, classic arcade games and a menu that includes homemade perogies with locally sourced ingredients.
-If you are looking for a pub, music, restaurant, and entertainment, it is all here.
-The owners are local musicians Paul ‘yogi’ Granger, Mark McHale and Kevin Birger.
+The House of Targ at 1077 Bank St. is a hopping place featuring live music, pinball, classic arcade games, and a menu that includes homemade perogies with locally sourced ingredients.
+If you are looking for a pub, music, restaurant, or entertainment, it is all here.
+The owners are local musicians Paul ‘Yogi’ Granger, Mark McHale, and Kevin Birger.

-We arrived in the midst of a contest so all the machines were getting a workout.
+We arrived in the midst of a contest, so all the machines were getting a workout.
 As you can see from our photos, our friends had lots of fun!
-Keep in mind the music can be quite loud so be prepared.
+Keep in mind that the music can be quite loud, so be prepared.
+They were very happy to be part of our day trip.

 Follow the House of Targ on Twitter and Facebook.